Kanban card

 How to print a task card?

-To save an image of your card, open the task and choose Save as image from the context menu.
+• Open the task and select Save as image from the context/hamburger menu.

 • CTRL + b bold